TranMinhVlg/gestionnaire-inventaire/readme.md

 ### Choose the kind of products in your shop and create an inventory manager for your products.
 _________________________________________

-I wanted to thank my web development professor, @brunosimon for introducing me the basics of PHP, which allowed me to realize this project today.

 ### 🔥 WHAT WERE MY INSPIRATIONS ?

     - dribbble.com